 Thank you for visiting the Panhellenic Recruitment website.
-If you are interested in joining a sorority here at Villanova, please stop by the Office of Fraternity and Sorority Life in Corr Hall or contact Jessi McPherrin, the Fraternity and Sorority Life Advisor, with any questions.
+If you are interested in joining a Panhellenic organization at Villanova, please stop by Fraternity and Sorority Life in Corr Hall or contact Brooke Goodman, Assistant Director for Fraternity and Sorority Life, with any questions.

-Fall 2014 Panhellenic Recruitment is informal and available to upper classman in September and October.
-Look out for postings about chapters that are participating and event details.
+Fall 2016 Panhellenic Recruitment is informal and available to upperclassmen in September and October.
+Look out for more information about chapters that are participating, as well as specific event details.

-The Spring 2015 Formal Panhellenic Recruitment process will be held January 7 - January 11, 2015.
-This is the first time that Freshmen students are eligible to participate.
-Students will have access to their on-campus housing starting Tuesday, January 6th, if they have completed the recruitment registration and paid the sorority recruitment fee.
-Our formal kickoff will be at 6:30 pm, January 6th in Donuhue Hall, South Campus.
+The Spring 2017 formal Panhellenic Recruitment process will be held January 11 - January 16, 2017.
+This is the first time that first year students are eligible to participate in this process.
+Students will have access to their on-campus housing beginning the morning of Wednesday, January 11th if they have completed recruitment registration and paid the Panhellenic sorority recruitment fee.
+Check back for more information closer to the spring semester!

-Panhellenic Recruitment Registration is online and opens October 6th at 6:00 pm and remains open until November 14th.
-Potential New Members will learn more about the registration process at the Information Night on Oct.
-6th.
-The fee for Panhellenic Recruitment is $135.
-This covers all meals, housing, a T-shirt, and University staff support during the recruitment time period.
+Panhellenic Recruitment Registration is online and will open on Wednesday, Nov.
+16 at 9 a.m.
+Potential New Members will learn more about the registration process at an Information Night during the fall.
+The fee for Panhellenic Recruitment is $140, which covers all meals, housing, a t-shirt, and university staff support during the recruitment time period.
 Check back for more information regarding the registration process and Information Night in the fall semester.

-Before you complete the online registration, please make sure that you are prepared to answer questions about your legacy status (family members’ sorority affiliations), recruitment history, emergency contact information, and college and high school involvement.
-You will not be able to go back and make changes once you submit the form.
+Before you complete the online registration, please make sure you are prepared to answer questions about your legacy status (i.e. family members’ sorority affiliations), recruitment history, emergency contact information, and college and high school involvement.
+You will not be able to make changes once you submit the form.

-Formal Panhellenic-Sorority recruitment takes place the week before classes start in January.
-Women move-in to their dorm rooms early to participate in the 5-day recruitment process.
-Throughout recruitment, women who are hoping to join sororities are referred to as Potential New Members or PNMs.
+Formal Panhellenic recruitment takes place the week before classes start in January.
+Students move in to their residence halls early to participate in the four-day recruitment process.
+Throughout recruitment, students hoping to join sororities are referred to as Potential New Members, or, PNMs.
 Each PNM will be assigned to a Recruitment Guide (Rho Gamma), who will serve as a guide and personal support system throughout the week.
-These upper class sorority members disaffiliate from their individual chapters to serve as a unbais guide and resource for the PNMs.
-Recruitment for sororities at Villanova is a mutual selection process.
+These upperclassmen sorority members disaffiliate from their individual organizations to serve as unbiased guides and resources for the PNMs.
+Panhellenic Recruitment is a mutual selection process.
 To learn more about the mutual selection process, please click here.

-Note: Recruitment for National Pan-Hellenic Council (NPHC), National Association of Latino Fraternal Organizations (NALFO), and National Asian/Pacific Islander Panhellenic Association (NAPA) sororities is conducted separately by the individual organizations.
-More information on these sororities can be found on their websites, located under the Fraternities & Sororities tab, or by stopping in to Corr Hall to chat with members of the Fraternity and Sorority Life staff.
+Note: Recruitment and/or intake for National Pan-Hellenic Council (NPHC), National Association of Latino Fraternal Organizations (NALFO), and National Asian/Pacific Islander Panhellenic Association (NAPA) sororities is conducted separately by the individual organizations.
+More information on these organizations can be found on their websites, located under the Fraternities & Sororities tab, or by stopping in to Corr Hall to chat with members of the Fraternity and Sorority Life staff.

-When Potential New Members (PNMs) register online for Panhellenic-Sorority recruitment they are able to include as much information as they would like about their prior involvement, academics and other achievements.
+When Potential New Members (PNMs) register online for Panhellenic Recruitment, they are able to provide as much information as they would like about prior extracurricular activities, academics, and other achievements.
 All Villanova chapters will be able to review this information.

-PNMs and outside friends or family are able to submit additional recommendation letters to sorority chapters prior to recruitment.
-However, a very small percentage of women at Villanova submit forms.
-Usually these letters apply to those women with a legacy or alumni connection to the organization.
-Recommendations are not required and some chapters may take them into consideration while others do not.
+PNMs and outside friends or family are able to submit additional recommendation letters to chapters prior to recruitment.
+Although this is the case, a very small percentage of women at Villanova submit these forms/letters.
+These letters typically apply to students with a legacy alumna connection to the organization.
+Recommendations are not required - some chapters may consider them, while others do not.

-If you would like to sumbit a recommendation please address it to:
+If you would like to submit a recommendation please address it to: